Nonnegative cross-curvature in infinite dimensions: synthetic definition and spaces of measures: Other examples

-The last term on the r.h.s. is linear.
-The function $x \mapsto -\sqrt{1 - x^2}$ is convex as the composition of a convex decreasing function $x \mapsto -\sqrt{x}$ and a concave function $x \mapsto 1 - x^2$.
-Since $1-a>0$, it implies that the quantity in \eqref{EqOnTheSphereAmbient} is convex in $s$. \end{proof} Up to taking a square root, the space of probability measures endowed with the squared Hellinger distance of probability measures is a part of the sphere satisfying the maximality condition in \Cref{ThSphereAmbientMetricSNCC} so that the NNCC property holds.
+The next result says that up to taking a square root transform, the space of probability measures endowed with the squared Hellinger distance is a part of a sphere satisfying the condition in \Cref{ThSphereAmbientMetricSNCC}, showing it to be a NNCC space.